You want smart political talk without the meltdowns?

 Go.

-Um, my question is, when did these few people on the far right all of a sudden, according to so many speakers today, become allies with the left.
+My question is, when did these few people on the far right, all of a sudden, according to so many speakers today, become allies with the left?

-That's where Chip Roy is, you know, people have been mad at Chip Roy um over this.
+That's where Chiproy is, you know, people have been mad at Chiproy over this.

 That's where guys like Chip Roy, Byron Donalds, Scott Perry, you know, they're pretty solid conservatives.

-An eight percent cut in spending across the board for a 30-day CR uh that had border security attached to it, HR2 attached to the second plan that he these three guys put together.
+An 8% cut in spending across the board for a 30-day CR that had border security attached to it, HR2 attached to the second plan that these three guys put together.

 I'm not getting involved in that portion of it.

-Hey, you know that a company's really looking out for you when they actually upgrade your service and don't charge you a penny and in a major way, by the way, and I'm talking about Pure Talk.
+Hey, you know that a company's really looking out for you when they actually upgrade your service and don't charge you a penny.

-Great news for Pure Talk current customers, and by the way, if you're gonna about to become a Pure Talk customer, it's gonna be great for you too.
+And by the way, if you're about to become a Pure Talk customer, it's going to be great for you too.

-They use the same exact cell towers as ATT, Verizon T Mobile, and they offer the same 5G Network and you get the same service and the average family saves close to a thousand dollars a year.
+Don't forget at Pure Talk, they use the same exact cell towers as ATT, Verizon T-Mobile, and they offer the same 5G network and you get the same service.

 Many families save more.

-And now, that more than three weeks ago, 50% more 5G data and mobile hotspot.
+And now, more than three weeks ago, 50% more 5G data and mobile hotspot.

 That's right, 20 bucks a month.